 At 10am on Thursday 15 August 2019, I walked into The National Archives in Kew, London, to look for some missing journals.
 I didn’t find them.
 What I did find was the Beechey Papers, a collection of Franklin relics that were assumed to be lost.

 I was astonished to find scraps of journals, newspapers and other fragments of printed and hand-written materials that were clearly marked as having been picked up where the crews of HMS Erebus and HMS Terror had spent the winter of 1845-1846.

-There are scraps with what appears to be James Fitzjames’ writing on them: a couple are calculations; one seems to be from a meteorological journal.
+There are scraps with James Fitzjames’ writing on them: a couple are calculations; one seems to be from a meteorological journal.
 And there’s a scrap with “Mr M’Donald” written on it in pencil.
 This completely floored me and I couldn’t quite believe what I was seeing.

-I have seen references to them before in Cyriax, Walpole/Potter, in papers related to William Penny, and most recently in Gillies Ross’ Hunters on the Track.
+I had seen references to these papers before, in Cyriax, Walpole/Potter, in papers related to William Penny, and most recently in Gillies Ross’ Hunters on the Track.
 But I had never seen a single image of them, and now I understood why.

 I took a lot of photos on the day and in subsequent visits, which I shared with the research community.
 A couple of months later, Logan took some beautiful pro shots that are now hosted in high-resolution on his website, Illuminator.blog.

 This was a lucky find, but it’s a reminder of the number one rule of Franklin Expedition research: always check the primary sources yourself.
 Don’t rely on what you read – or don’t read – in papers and books.
 Those footnotes are just finger-posts to follow, not the destination you need to reach.